 Healthcare Considerations.
-The results of our operations have been adversely impacted by issues associated with significant product launches within our Healthcare division.
-Although we believe that our recent performance indicates significant progress in resolving the issues surrounding these product launches, the impact from these issues may continue to adversely impact our results of operations for additional periods.
-Additionally, the new Presidential administration and Congress continue to discuss the potential repeal and/or replacement of the Affordable Care Act, which has created uncertainty in the healthcare industry and has adversely impacted, and may continue to adversely impact, our results of operations.
+The results of our operations have been adversely impacted by difficulties associated with product launches in our Healthcare division.
+These issues may continue to adversely impact our results of operations for additional periods.
+Additionally, there have been numerous efforts advanced by the Trump administration and Congress to repeal and replace or modify the Affordable Care Act, which has created uncertainty in the healthcare industry that has adversely impacted, and may continue to adversely impact, our results of operations.

 European Union Threat Detection Standards.
 The European Union has implemented regulations for all airports within the EU to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3 beginning in 2020.
 However, this deadline could potentially be delayed.
-Our Security division's RTT® product has passed the ECAC explosive detection system Standard 3 threat detection requirement.
+Our Security division's RTT product has passed the ECAC explosive detection system Standard 3 threat detection requirement.